daronphang/programming-resources/architectures/data-systems/transactions/serializability/locking.md

 ### Row Versioning

-Database engine mantains versions of each row that is modified.
+Database engine maintains versions of each row that is modified.
 Applications can specify that a transaction use the row versions to view data as it existed at the start of the transaction.
 The chance that a read operation would block others is greatly reduced.

 ## Concurrency Controls